 From the week ending 26 February 2021 (Week 8), new International Classification of Diseases codes for COVID-19 issued by the World Health Organization were implemented for deaths involving COVID-19.
-View more detail about the additional classification codes for COVID-19 in the Coronavirus and mortality in England and Wales methodology.
+View more detail about the additional classification codes for COVID-19 in our Coronavirus and mortality in England and Wales methodology.

-We will publish accompanying articles periodically, giving enhanced information such as age-standardised and age-specific mortality rates for recent time periods, and breakdowns of deaths involving COVID-19 by associated pre-existing health conditions.
+We will publish accompanying articles periodically.
+These will give enhanced information such as agestandardised and age-specific mortality rates for recent time periods and breakdowns of deaths involving COVID-19 by associated pre-existing health conditions.

-OurUser guide to mortality statisticsprovides further information on data quality, legislation and procedures relating to mortality and includes a glossary of terms.
+For further information on data quality, legislation and procedures relating to mortality and a glossary of terms, view our user quide to mortality statistics methodology.